 The Elements of a Consulting Agreement

 1. The Preamble.
-On the first page you will set out the full legal names and a brief description of each party, and a summary of the parties' intents and the purpose of the contract.
+At the top of the first page you will set out the full legal names and a brief description of each party, and a summary of the parties' intents and the purpose of the contract.
+This is referred to as the preamble.

 2. Services to be Provided or Excluded.
 Fully describe the scope of the services that the consultant will provide, either in the main body of the contract or in an attached schedule.
 If certain services are specifically not included, these exceptions should be clearly set out.
 All deliverables, completion dates and deadlines should be listed.